RikuKat/game-dev-foundry/GameMarketingStrategies.md

 ### 1. Platforms for Community Engagement
 - **Discord:** A dedicated Discord server provides real-time communication, direct player feedback, and event hosting.
 - **Reddit & Forums:** Engaging in game-related subreddits and forums helps tap into niche gaming communities.
+It can be easiest to use a personal Reddit account for such engagements to stay below the 10% self-promotion limits of Reddit.
 - **Social Media:** Active participation on [Twitter (X)](https://x.com/), [Bluesky](https://bsky.app/), [Instagram](https://www.instagram.com/), and [TikTok](https://www.tiktok.com/) keeps fans engaged and informed.

 ### 2. Strategies for Sustaining a Community